-During a family vacation to Yellowstone the Catmull family (Ed Catmull was 12 years old at the time) narrowly escaped a tragic accident.
+During a family vacation to Yellowstone, the Catmull family (Ed Catmull was 12 years old at the time) narrowly escaped a tragic accident.
 A minor fender bender on a narrow canyon road almost sent the family and their new 1957 Ford station wagon off the road and down a cliff.
 The space between life and tragedy for the Catmull family was two inches.

 "Two more inches, no Pixar.
 I have no way of conceiving the number of two-inch events in the lives of people at Pixar.
 When I describe those events to people, they say, 'You dodged a bullet,'" said Ed Catmull.
 "Whatever instinct you have for controlling the future, you have no way of accounting for all the two-inch events."